The Gottman Doctors: Women Tend to Be More Unhappily Married & Non-Cuddlers Have an Awful Sex Life!

 1:22:25

-The role of sex and intimacy in relationships
+The role of physical affection and sex in relationships

 1:51:28

-Advice to give a relationship its best shot
+Advice for giving a relationship its best shot

 Episode Recap